Ferdinand Magellan: Voyage

 Magellan met with the King of Cebu, Rajah Humabon, who asked them for tribute as a trade, thinking they were traders bartering with them.
 Magellan and his men insisted that they did not need to pay tribute as they were sent by the king of Spain, "the most powerful king in the world", and that they were willing to give peace to them if they wanted peace and war if they wanted war.
 Humabon then decided not to ask for any more tribute and welcomed them instead to the Kingdom of Cebu (Sugbo).
 To mark the arrival of Christianity in the Far East, Magellan then planted a Cross on the shorelines of the kingdom.
 Magellan set about converting the locals, including the king and his wife, Queen Humamay, to Christianity.
 Rajah Humabon was renamed "Carlos" and Queen Humamay was renamed "Juana" after the king and queen of Spain.
 After her baptism, the queen asked the Spaniards for the image of the Child Jesus (Santo Niño), which she was drawn to, and begged them for the image in contrition, amidst her tears.
-Magellan then gave the image of the Child Jesus, along with an image of the Virgin Mary, and a small cross to the queen as a gesture of goodwill for accepting the new faith.
+Magellan then gave the image of the Child Jesus, along with an image of the Virgin Mary, and a bust of Christ to the queen as a gesture of goodwill for accepting the new faith.
 The king then had a Blood Compact with Magellan in order to cement the allegiance of the Spaniards and the Cebuanos.
 The king then told the Spaniards to go to the island of Mactan to kill his enemy Lapulapu.

-The Spaniards went to the island of Mactan just as Rajah Humabon told them to.
+The Spaniards went to the island of Mactan just as Rajah Humabon had told them to.
 However, they did not initially come by force and wanted to Christianize them.
 Unlike the people of Cebu who accepted the new religion readily, the King of Mactan, Datu Lapulapu, and the rest of the island of Mactan resisted.
 On 27 April, Magellan and members of his crew attempted to subdue the Mactan natives by force, but in the ensuing battle, the Europeans were overpowered and Magellan was killed by Lapulapu and his men.

 Following his death, Magellan was initially succeeded by co-commanders Juan Serrano and Duarte Barbosa (with a series of other officers later leading).
 The fleet left the Philippines (following a bloody betrayal by former ally Rajah Humabon, who had poisoned many Spanish soldiers on a banquet ruse on the night after the battle for being easily defeated by Lapulapu and the people of Mactan and failing to kill Lapulapu) and eventually made their way to the Moluccas in November 1521.
 Laden with spices, they attempted to set sail for Spain in December, but found that only one of their remaining two ships, the Victoria, was seaworthy.
 The Victoria, captained by Juan Sebastián Elcano, finally returned to Spain by 6 September 1522, completing the circumnavigation.
 Of the 270 men who left with the expedition, only 18 or 19 survivors returned.